emqx/emqx-docs/en_US/changes/known-issues-5.1.md

+# e5.1.1

+-   **After completing a rolling upgrade, the `emqx.log` may display an error message.
+However, the upgrade is successful and the error message is harmless.**

+    When performing a rolling upgrade on a core+replicant cluster, error message `** ERROR ** Mnesia post_commit hook failed: error:badarg` may appear in the logs.
+However, it is important to note that these errors do not affect the successful upgrade process, and the cluster can be upgraded without any issues.

 # e5.1.0

 -   **Duplicate "Connection Pool Size" Setting in MongoDB Bridge UI.**

     The MongoDB Bridge UI shows two duplicate parameters for "Connection Pool Size".
 The second one is used to set MongoDB connecting options, which causes confusion and potential configuration errors.

+    > **Fixed Version:** 5.1.0

 -   **State of TimescaleDB Bridge remains Disconnected after Successful Creation**